verboompj/Networking/IPv6 & IPv4 Dual Stack in Azure VNet.md

 ##### 1. Create a Resource Group
-I used "IPV6RG" in my case) and select a region (EU West in my case)
+I named it `IPV6RG` and selected the EU West region

 ##### 2. Next, create a VNET
 I used the portal for this.
 Make sure to check "Add IPV6 address space" in the 2nd tab.
-The name I used is IPv6VNET
+The name I used is `IPv6VNET`

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/1vnetaddipv6.png)